agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 on weekends.
 This is surprising to me.
 I would have expected a lot more cyclists to be out on the weekend, leading to more interactions with cars.

-It's possible that this is true, there are more riders, but they're are just enough fewer cars that the accident rate still goes down.
+It's possible that this (an increased number of cyclists) is true but there are just enough fewer cars that the accident rate still goes down.
 Or perhaps the riders are better at avoiding accidents.
 Or maybe the cyclists are out in the countryside away from the cars.
 Or perhaps weekend drivers are better at